trflynn89/flymake/README.md

 ## Build artifacts

-All build artifacts are created under a hierarchy of subdirectories next to the Makefile that defines the targets.
-That hierarchy is controlled by the build configuration.
+All build artifacts are created under a hierarchy of subdirectories under the directory specified by the `output` option (which defaults to the directory of the main Makefile).
+That hierarchy is controlled by other build configuration options.

-* C-family targets - The artifacts will appear in the path `$(mode)/$(toolchain)/$(arch)`; with the default options listed above, the default path will be `debug/clang/x64` on 64-bit hosts.
+* C-family targets - The artifacts will appear in the path `$(output)/$(mode)/$(toolchain)/$(arch)`;
+  with the default options listed above, the default path will be `$(CURDIR)/debug/clang/x64` on 64-bit hosts.
 The following subdirectories will be created as needed by the build:

     * `bin` - Contains executable files created for `BIN` and `TEST` targets.
     * `lib` - Contains static and shared library files created for `LIB` targets.
     * `obj` - Contains intermediate object (`.o`) and dependency (`.d`) files compiled from source files.
     * `etc` - Contains any extra files created during the build or by one of the secondary Make goals, such as code coverage and profile reports.
-Also contains any installation package created during the build (see [Release packages](#release-packages)).
+Also contains any release package created during the build (see [Release packages](#release-packages)).

-* Java targets - The artifacts will appear in the path `$(mode)/javac`; with the default options listed above, the default path will be `debug/javac`.
+* Java targets - The artifacts will appear in the path `$(output)/$(mode)/javac`; with the default options listed above, the default path will be `$(CURDIR)/debug/javac`.
 The following subdirectories will be created as needed by the build:

     * `bin` - Contains executable JAR files created for `JAR` targets.
     * `classes` - Contains intermediate class (`.class`) files compiled from source files.
 Class